Aaroncye/TEAM-EVO-SPORTS-EMPORIUM/README.md

 The design process starts with Brainstorming for ideas, researching and Implementing to see if it works, Test and seeing what doesn't work and Improvement.

 * **Sports Emporium Customers**
-    * Our customers can select from a variety of sneakers & clothing to purchase them.
+    * Our customers can select from a variety of sneakers & clothing to purchase for their sports needs.

 * **Sports Enthusiasts**
     * Sports Enthusiasts can search up and stay updated with what is available in the market through the blog page.